Editorial Standards

 • Field interviews with Master Gardeners, regenerative agriculture practitioners, and local farmers.

-• Government data sets including NOAA climate normals and USDA plant hardiness updates.
+• Government datasets including NOAA climate normals and USDA Hardiness Zone updates.

-• First-person grow logs contributed by readers that include photos and measurable data.
+• First-person grow logs contributed by readers that include photos and measurable outcomes.

 Corrections & updates